mesosphere/dcos-commons/docs/pages/operations-guide.md

 - Scheduler

   The Scheduler is the "management layer" of the service.
 It launches the service nodes and keeps them running.
 It also exposes endpoints to allow end users to control the service and diagnose problems.
-The Scheduler is kept online by the cluster's "init system", named Marathon.
+The Scheduler is kept online by the cluster's "init system", Marathon.
 The Scheduler itself is effectively a Java application that is configured via environment variables provided by Marathon.

 - Packaging